Developing cultural awareness, promoting a world where Black Heroes are acknowledged, respected and celebrated.

 Black Heroes Film: The Story of Sam King MBE.

 The film which tells the story of Sam King MBE, father of the Windrush Foundation, and first Black Mayor of Southwark.
 This was shown at Dulwich Library and Luton Town Hall on Windrush Day 22 June; and screened at The Tate Exchange in August.
 If you wish to book a private screening please email: email@example.com

 Inspired Musical Reflections on Freedom, Equality and World Peace.

 Cultural pioneers Kofi and Noel McKoy and emerging artists Roman Harris and ArA Harmonic, performed unique artistic responses to monologues from Black Heroes in the Hall of Fame; inspired by speeches and texts by Marcus Garvey, Martin Luther King, Malcolm X and Nelson Mandela.

-Black Heroes Foundation: Black Heroes Soul Food Cafe ™
+Roman Harris at the award winning Black Heroes Soul Food Cafe

-Having fun at the Black Heroes Soul Food Cafe ™ The last Thursday of every month at the Leilani Restaurant, Lavender Hill, London
+Roman Harris performing at a Black Heroes Foundation event, at the Leilani Restaurant, Lavender Hill, London

 A world where Black Heroes are acknowledged, respected and celebrated.